 Looking for activities for teaching children compassion?
 This month’s Family Moments pack is full of activities and printables all focused on compassion!

-Teaching children compassion can seem like a struggle when we live in such a self centered world.
+Teaching children compassion can seem like a struggle when we live in such a self-centered world.
 However, I believe that with some intentional focus, we can impress compassion on our children’s hearts.
 This Family Moments pack contains 5 simple ways to teach compassion to your children.
+You can download the printables HERE!

 As I thought about what topic to kick off the Family Guides with this fall, I decided on teaching our kids about compassion.
-The reason for this is because I want to raise kids to who see others and can empathize with them.
-I am sharing the activities and instructions below, make sure to download the FREE pack so you can join in on the fun!
+The reason for this is because I want to raise kids who see others and can empathize with them.
+The printables are part of A Year of Family Moments and you can download this month for FREE to see how everything is laid out.
+Sign up to download the free pack here.

 Activities for Teaching Children Compassion